Last updated on 2026-01-30

 Program Structure

-The Architectural Technician program at Centennial College is designed to be completed in 2 years or 4 semesters.
+The Architectural Technician program is a 2-year diploma program consisting of 4 semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-This structure allows students to gain practical skills while also benefiting from the flexibility of online education.
+Students will have the opportunity to engage in various program options, including:

 Featured Experiences

-- A project-based curriculum focusing on different building types each semester.
+- Project-based curriculum focusing on various building types each semester

-- Strong emphasis on energy-efficient design and sustainable strategies.
+- Strong emphasis on energy-efficient design and sustainable practices

-- Access to state-of-the-art computer technology for design and drafting.
+- Access to state-of-the-art technology and software for design and drafting

-- Opportunities for students to transfer into the third year of the Architectural Technology program upon graduation.
+- Potential pathway to transfer into the third year of the Architectural Technology program for qualified graduates

 Career Options

-Graduates of the Architectural Technician program can pursue various career paths in Canada, including:
+Graduates of the Architectural Technician program can pursue a variety of career paths in Canada, including:

 - Architectural CAD Operator: Responsible for creating detailed drawings and plans using computer-aided design software.

-- Architectural Draftsperson: Works under the supervision of architects to prepare drawings and specifications for building projects.
+- Architectural Draftsperson: Works closely with architects to produce technical drawings and specifications for building projects.

-- Draftsperson: Prepares technical drawings and plans for construction projects, ensuring compliance with regulations.
+- Draftsperson: Prepares drawings and plans for construction projects, ensuring compliance with building codes and regulations.

-- Municipal Plans Examiner: Reviews building plans and applications to ensure they meet local codes and regulations.
+- Municipal Plans Examiner: Reviews building plans and applications to ensure they meet local zoning and building codes.

-- Building Inspector: Inspects construction sites to ensure compliance with building codes and safety regulations.
+- Building Inspector: Inspects construction sites and completed buildings to ensure compliance with safety and building standards.

 - Building Materials Sales Representative: Works with manufacturers and suppliers to sell building materials to contractors and builders.